Walter Husemann: Life

 In 26 November 1936, Husemann, his wife and father were arrested for helping a communist official hide.
 He and his father were sent to Sachsenhausen concentration camp without undertaking any trial proceedings, while his brother managed to escape and move to Moscow.
 Husemann was sent to Buchenwald concentration camp where he worked as a camp librarian until September 1938, when he was released.
 Marta was sent to Moringen concentration camp where she remained until June 1937, when she was released, after being seen by Heinrich Himmler who thought she looked too Aryan.

 When he was released from prison in September 1938, Husemann went back to work as a toolmaker.
 Through Marta his wife, who had worked with Gunther Weisenborn, he was introduced into a resistance group around Harro Schulze-Boysen and Arvid Harnack.
 Husemann became an important member of Harro Schulze-Boysen group and would receive the pamphlets the group had written.
 Husemann remained with the group during its transition from an underground political faction that resisted into an espionage organisation.

-In December 1941, John Sieg began publishing The Internal Front (German:Die Innere Front) on a regular basis.
+In December 1941, John Sieg began publishing Die Innere Front (The Home Front) on a regular basis.
 Husemann through contact with fellow KPD member Wilhelm Guddorf, became involved in writing articles for the magazine.

 Arrest

 On 9 September 1942, Husemann was arrested at his employer.
 When he was interrogated, he tried to jump out a closed top-floor window.
-Husemann was sent for trial by the 2nd Senate of the Reichskriegsgericht, who announced on 26 January 1943 a sentence of death for preparation for high treason and aiding and abetting espionage.
+Husemann was sent for trial by the 2nd Senate of the Reichskriegsgericht, who announced on 26 January 1943 a sentence of death for "preparation for high treason" and "aiding and abetting espionage".
 He was executed on 13 May 1943 at Plötzensee Prison.